 2. Add lots of colorful vegetables and fruit

 Make sure you have a variety of vegetables.
 I like to balance the vegetables with a little sweetness from seasonal fruit.
-Figs, mangoes, berries, and apple slices are my favorite.
+Figs, mangoes, berries, peaches, and apples are always winners.

 3. Add texture

 Add nuts, seeds, beans, avocado, unsweetened dried cranberries, or all of the above!
-My favorite is roasting chickpeas and using them as croutons, adding pumpkin seeds for an extra crunch, or topping with toasted coconut flakes.
+My favorite is roasting chickpeas and using them as croutons or topping with pumpkin seeds.

 4. Season well